I have a passion for animals. I enjoy researching and writing educational articles to help dog and cat owners become better pet parents.

-It's that time again: Time to give your cat a bath!
+It's that time again—time to give your cat a bath!
 After all, we all need a good bath or shower every now and again, right?
-Now, before you open your front door and run for the hills, let me tell you that bathing your cat does not have to be a complete nightmare!
 Though cats are generally very clean animals, they sometimes get into things they are not supposed to (for example, car grease).
-Hence the reason a bath may be necessary.
 Many people believe that cats hate water.
-Though this may be true for some, it's a cat myth that all felines hate getting wet—others absolutely love it and actually enjoy a nice dip in the tub.
+Although this may be true for some, it's a myth that all felines hate getting wet—some absolutely love it and actually enjoy a nice dip in the tub.

 Now, before you turn on the faucet and throw kitty into the sink, you should have all of your bathing necessities ready.
 Trust me on this one!
 Once your cat is actually in the sink or tub, you will not want to leave the room, for if you do, I can almost guarantee that Felix will be gone when you return!
 So what items will you need in order to bathe your cat?
 Please see the list below: